MiguelLamas/react-hooks-practice/README.md

 # React Hooks Practice

-## Understanding and practicing the 9 core Hooks from React:
+## Understanding and practicing 9 core Hooks from React:

 ## `useState` :  A Component's Memory